pyxem/kikuchipy/doc/load_save_patterns.rst

     >>> s = kp.load('Pattern.dat', setting_file='/somewhere/Setting_new.txt')

-Here the NORDIF :func:`~kikuchipy.io.plugins.nordif.file_reader` is called.
+Here, the NORDIF :func:`~kikuchipy.io.plugins.nordif.file_reader` is called.
 If the scan information, i.e. scan and pattern size, in the setting file is incorrect or the setting file is not available, patterns can be loaded by
 passing: